benwiz/sasha/README.md

 ## To Do

-- Maintain the current state of the world (inmem?? stateful?? in redis? in mysql db?? trying to avoid rdb)
+- Maintain the current state of the world (going to see if inmem works, but must create using a module so it's easy to change)
 - Maintain the desired state of the world

 - Planning/architecture/design